Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Results

 \subsection{The variation of GMC lifetimes with environment and GMC properties}

 The distributions of GMC lifetimes in Figure~\ref{fig:life} show little galaxy-to-galaxy variation.
-We now ask how these lifetimes depend on GMC properties and location.
-Figure~\ref{fig:boxplot} shows how GMC lifetimes depend on galactocentric radius (top), fraction of mass in a cloud that is converted to stars during its lifetime (middle), and GMC mass at selection time (bottom), averaged across the 3 simulated galaxies.
-For the top and bottom panels, we include the full population of resolved GMCs, but in the middle panel we include only the most-resolved population, with $N_p\!>\!100$.
+We now ask how these lifetimes depend on GMC properties and the environmental conditions in the galactic disk.
+Figure~\ref{fig:boxplot} shows how GMC lifetimes depend on galactocentric radius (top left), the GMC mass at the reference time (top right), the fraction of mass in a cloud that is converted to stars during its lifetime (bottom left), and the GMC's virial parameter at the reference time (bottom right).
+Only for the case of galactocentric radius do we separate the GMCs by their host galaxy, to account for any possible differences in the host galaxies.
+In the remaining cases we compile all 3 host galaxies as a single population, and we separate by the destruction mechanism: whether the cloud died via mass loss or by being subsumed.
+In all of the plots we include only our most-resolved population of GMCs, those with $N_p\!>\!100$.
+The only exception is the plot showing the GMC reference mass (top right), here we include the entire sample of clouds to help extend the mass range considered to discern if a trend is present.

-Figure~\ref{fig:boxplot} shows that GMC lifetimes increase slightly from the center to the edge of the galaxy, by $\sim2$ Myr on average.
+We find that the GMC lifetimes increase slightly from the center to the edge of the galaxy, by $\sim2$ Myr on average.
 This is consistent with the trend of the galactic free-fall time with galactocentric radius, which similarly increases by $\sim2$ Myr from the inner to outer-most parts of the galaxies.
 Here, the free-fall time, $t_{ff}=\sqrt(3/32\pi G \rho)$, is measured on 100 pc apertures centred on the GMCs.
-Another key question is what, if any, influence star formation has on GMC lifetimes.
-Across all of our clouds, 64\% form at least one star particle during their lifetime.
-As Figure~\ref{fig:boxplot} (middle) and Table~\ref{tab:life} show, we find no dependence of GMC lifetime on the mass of stars formed over its lifetime.
-It is intriguing that the amount of star formation appears to play little role in affecting the GMC lifetime.
-Finally, as Figure~\ref{fig:boxplot} (bottom) shows, the lifetime does increase somewhat with GMC mass.
-This is consistent with trends seen in other work \citep[e.g.][]{oklopcic2017, hopkins2012}.
+We similarly see a slight increase of the lifetime with GMC reference mass, which is consistent with trends seen in other work \citep[e.g.][]{oklopcic2017, hopkins2012}.
+Specifically, we find an increase in the mean cloud lifetime of 3 Myr, and an increase in the median of 4 Myr, across the plotted mass range.
+We conversely find no trend with the amount of the GMC that is converted to stars.
+Further, there is only a weak offset between the populations clouds destroyed via mass loss versus those that are subsumed, but the dependence with these properties is similar for the two populations regardless.

-In future work, we will use even higher-resolution simulations to pose these question across a larger range of GMC masses, including any differences between GMCs with dispersed star formation versus dense massive clusters.
+The quantity for which we see a strong dependence is the cloud virial parameter, $\alpha_{vir}$, as measured at the reference time.
+As noted previously, our GMCs display a large range of virial parameters (boundedness), with a mean of 3.1 and median of 2.2 for the full population of stacked GMCs.
+In Figure~\ref{fig:boxplot} clouds with large virial parameters, that is, those that are loosely gravitationally bound, have shorter lifetimes.
+As expected, these unbound clouds disrupt on a dynamical time.